 Sincerity: Be honest and let the person who is grieving know that you just do not know what to say after offering your condolences "Sorry for your loss - I just do not know what to say"

 Presence in Silence: Assess for yourself, are you comfortable with silence?
 In a Friends of Hospice blog post offering support for a grieving person, one of their tips was "Be willing to sit in silence.
 Don’t press if the grieving person doesn’t feel like talking.
 Often, comfort for them comes from simply being in your company."
-In the article "The Hidden Benefits of Silence" it was noted that "silence permits the kind of reflection that is beyond mere introspection.
-It promotes the ability to connect threads in a seemingly disorganized, disconnected world."
+In the article "The Hidden Benefits of Silence" one of the benefits listed was that silence encourages mindfulness, being present and allowing things to be just as they are.
+"Being mindful allows you to settle into your mind and body and sit with the present moment.
+If you feel the impulse to stimulate your brain, try and redirect your attention to the quiet, present moment."

 Listen: While you may be stressing on what to say, it is more important to be a good listener.
 If you are planning out your next meal's menu while the griever is speaking to you, you are not genuinely listening.
 Be present with the griever while listening.